MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ### Package dependencies
 If your R Script has R package dependencies, those packages must be installed on the Microsoft R server.
 You can either have your Administrator install them globally by logging in directly to the server, or you can install them for the duration of the remote session by using the R function `install.packages()`.
 Leave the `lib` parameter empty.

+### Limitations in a remote context

+Certain functions are masked from execution, such as ‘help’, ‘browser’, ‘q’ and ‘quit’.

+In a remote context, you won’t be able to display vignettes or get help at your commandline prompt.

+In most cases, “system” commands will work.
+However, system commands that write to stdout/stderr may not display their output nor wait until the entire system command has completed before displaying output.   `install.packages` is the only exception for which we explicitly handle stdout and stderr in a remote context.

 <a name="async"></a>